 RFN Faculty Leads

-Matthew A. Sparks, MD is an assistant professor at Duke University Medical Center.
+Matthew A. Sparks, MD is an assistant professor at Duke University School of Medicine and staff physician at the Durham VA Medical Center.
 He is the associate program director of the fellowship program and director of medical student research in the department of medicine.
 He received his medical degree, completed residency, and was chief resident at the University of Arkansas for Medical Sciences.
 He completed his nephrology fellowship at Duke.
 He is a longtime contributor and past deputy editor of RFN.
 His research interest is in hypertension pathogenesis and the intersection of CKD with pulmonary hypertension.
 He is also interested in ways to enhance medical education using social media.
-He is involved in numerous projects including NephMadness, NephJC, NSMC internship, AJKD blog, and KIDNEYcon.
+He is involved in numerous projects including NephMadness, NephJC, NSMC internship, AJKD blog, KIDNEYcon, and Kidney Zone.
 He is a member of the ASN Media and Communications Committee and the AHA Kidney and Cardiovascular Diseases Leadership, and Media and Communications Committee. @Nephro_Sparks.

 Gearoid McMahon MB, BCh is an instructor in medicine at the Brigham and Women’s Hospital and Harvard Medical School.
 After completing his clinical training in nephrology and internal medicine in Ireland, he received further training in Nephrology at BWH in epidemiology and clinical research at the NIH’s Framingham Heart Study.
 His research areas of interest include the epidemiology and genetics of chronic kidney disease as well novel biomarkers of kidney disease and kidney fibrosis.
 He is currently serving as the Director of the Harvard/Brigham Renal Board Review Course and is an associate editor of the ASN Kidney Self Assessment Program (KSAP).
 He is a past editor of RFN and has contributed more than 170 articles. @gearoidmm